LCTT/TranslateProject/sources/tech/20170410 Writing a Time Series Database from Scratch.md

-Translating by Torival Writing a Time Series Database from Scratch
+Writing a Time Series Database from Scratch
 ============================================================